mirage335-gizmos/pumpCompanion/README.md

 Heavy capacitive coupling >>250uF is apparently acceptable to bypass any DC impedance to improve signal strength, though any amplifier output without ~300Ohm resistive coupling will impose a near short circuit to other outputs on the same line.
+Capacitor polarity should always place the negative side of the capacitor towards the line (ie. towards the load on the line to ground).
 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '
 _t '